droxit/roxcomposer/doc/rest.md

 #### restore\_pipeline

-Load the pipelines configuration from path and activate this.
+Load the pipelines configuration from (server) path and activate this.

 ```command-line
 restore_pipeline path_pipe